 God lays out a war strategy that seems ridiculously simple: Quietly march around the city for six days, and on the seventh day, make seven circuits around and then give a victory shout.
 There is a lesson for us here….our battles belong to the Lord (Isaiah 55:8-9, Exodus 14:14).

 God uses such moments in our lives to point our direction upward to Him.
 He reminds us that He is powerful to conquer our battles (Psalm 18:13-15).
 He uses the walls in our lives to reorient our focus…because He knows otherwise, we get consumed with earthly things.
 There is nothing comparable to the power of God.
 What God says comes to pass.
-When God speaks, walls crumble (Hebrews 11:30).
+When God speaks, the walls crumble (Hebrews 11:30).

 The Israelites wandering faith was transformed into saving faith.
 When God spoke, they listened and obeyed.
 It is saving faith that propels us to obedience.
 Because of the grace of God and His abounding mercy, we desire to do what He says (1 Jn 2:3-5).
 Our faith without obedience is dead faith (James 2:26).

 It is our obedience to God that reflects our salvation to the world.
 It is not enough to say “I believe in God” and then live however we please.
 True salvation is reflected in how we live.
 Obedient.
 Submissive.
 Humble lives.
 Then the walls will come tumbling down.

 Is your life reflecting JESUS this Christmas season?
 Do others see your “Saving Faith”?